GoogleCloudPlatform/cpp-samples/getting-started/gke/README.md

 # Getting Started with GKE and C++

 > :warning: this guide is work-in-progress.
-It is know to be incomplete,
+It is known to be incomplete,
 > and none of the instructions have been validated or tested in any way.

-This guide builds upon the general [Getting Started with C++](../README.md) guide.
+This guide builds upon the general [Getting Started with C++] guide.
 It deploys the GCS indexing application to GKE instead of Cloud Run, taking advantage of the long-running servers in GKE to improve throughput.